keycloak/keycloak/docs/transient-users.md

   needed since persistent users can manage offline tokens more easily by the Account Console.
 Also, the transient users feature contributes the purpose of not storing any personally identifiable information into the database.
-  Since offline sessions are persisted in database, the transient user data would be stored there as well.
+  Since sessions are persisted in database, the transient user data would be stored there as well.
 It is up to the administrator to determine whether this is acceptable or not.

 - Technically, transient user data is stored as part